Les Dobbin is Musical Director and Conductor

 Les Dobbin taught as an itinerant music teacher for the Toronto District School Board (TDSB) for 33 years.
 He recently retired as director of the orchestra and bands at John G. Althouse M.S., where the school annually excelled at the Kiwanis Music Festival, winning the Colonel Peacock Trophy in 2002, 2003 and 2006 and the Mary Francis Arrigo award as top jazz performers in 2006.
 Mr. Dobbin is active as a clinician for the TDSB and Ontario Music Educators Association and as an adjudicator for the Kiwanis Music Festival.
 Mr. Dobbin has been appointed to the board of directors for the Toronto Kiwanis Music Festival.
-He was the conductor of the Concert Band at Inter-Provincial Music Camp for 10 years and for the past 30 years has been the Camp Director of the TDSB’s Toronto Summer Music Camp.
+He was the conductor of the Concert Band at Inter-Provincial Music Camp for 10 years and for the 30 years was the Camp Director of the TDSB’s Toronto Summer Music Camp.

 Mr. Dobbin continues to conduct the prestigious Etobicoke Youth Band (EYB), enriching the musical lives of over 100 young musicians.
 Recently he collaborated with Robert W. Smith in a concert of Smith’s works at Koerner Hall, and with Ben Zander, conductor of the Boston Philharmonic Youth Orchestra.
-The band will celebrate its 35th anniversary in 2017.
+The band celebrated its 35th anniversary in 2017.

 In 2014, he formed the Toronto Concert Band (TCB) in collaboration with Ken Hazlett.
 This ensemble, 75 strong, made its debut at the Glenn Gould Studio to great acclaim.
 As a founding musical director of the TCB, he has broadened his reach to further inspire musicality in adult musicians.
 Recently he was appointed the director of a new initiative, the Band Enrichment Program at the Royal Conservatory of Toronto.